-This internationally renowned course is an NHS training that will allow you to qualify as a child and adolescent psychotherapist with eligibility for membership of the Association of Child Psychotherapists (ACP).
-It is also validated by the University of Essex, leading to the award of professional doctorate in child and adolescent psychoanalytic psychotherapy.
+This internationally renowned course is an NHS training that will allow you to qualify as a child and adolescent psychotherapist with eligibility for membership to the Association of Child Psychotherapists (ACP) which is the registering body for the profession.
+It is validated by the University of Essex, leading to the award of professional doctorate in child and adolescent psychoanalytic psychotherapy.

 Over four years, you will undertake taught components and clinical work placements and attend the Tavistock Centre for training events and supervision each week.

 The taught course component (one day per week) consists of the following elements:

 - small group supervision